nilenso/pixieQL/README.md

-# Streamlit Frontend with FastAPI Backend

-This project demonstrates a Streamlit frontend interacting with a FastAPI backend.
+# PixieQL

+This project demonstrates an iterative way to build SQL queries

 ## Prerequisites

 - Python 3.8+
 - `uv` (for package management)
+- Node.js and npm (for the frontend)
 ### Installing uv
 https://docs.astral.sh/uv/getting-started/installation/